-Purified polyIC NK cells obtained from LAT/NTAL^{KO} mice kill YAC-1 target cells, consistent with the ITAM-independence of natural cytotoxicity against this tumor cell line (Figure 5A).
-PolyIC NK cells obtained from LAT/NTAL^{KO} mice also kill B16-Rae1β, RMA and RMA-S as efficiently as control effectors (Figure 5A), despite the partial involvement of ITAMs in that process (Figure 2).
-If anything, natural cytotoxicity against RMA and RMA-S was slightly more efficient when NK cells were prepared from LAT/NTAL^{KO} as compared to wild type control mice.
+natural cytotoxicity against this tumor cell line (Figure 5A).
+PolyIC NK cells obtained from LAT/NTAL^{KO} mice also kill B16-Rae1 β , RMA, and RMA-S as efficiently as control effectors (Figure 5A), despite the partial involvement of ITAMs in that process (Figure 2).
+If anything, natural cytotoxicity against RMA and RMA-S was slightly more efficient when NK cells were prepared from LAT/NTAL^{KO} mice as compared with wild-type control mice.
 Cytokine production induced by YAC-1 and RMA-S tumor cell lines was not significantly affected by LAT/NTAL deficiency (Figure 5B), whereas a slight decrease of IFN- γ^+ NK cells was detected for LAT/NTAL^{KO} effectors when incubated with B16-Rae1 β .
-LAK cells obtained from LAT/NTAL^{KO} mice also kill YAC-1, B16 and RMA-S (Figure 6A).
+LAK cells obtained from LAT/NTAL^{KO} mice also kill YAC-1, B16, and RMA-S (Figure 6A).
 These data suggest that LAT and NTAL do not play a mandatory role for NK cell cytotoxicity and cytokine secretion induced by any of these tumor cell lines.

-Unlike the other tumor cell lines tested, the killing of B16-Rae1β cells was less efficient when LAK cells were isolated from LAT/NTAL^{KO} mice (Fig. 6A).
-As the killing of B16-Rae1β cells by LAK cells is partially DAP12-dependent (Fig. 3B), we asked whether LAT and NTAL play a role in the function of other DAP12-dependent NK cell surface receptors, such as Ly49D and Ly49H.
-Redirected killing mediated by anti-Ly49D mAb was severely impaired with LAK cells derived from double LAT/NTAL mutants (Fig. 6B, upper panel).
-Similarly, LAK cells derived from LAT/NTAL^{KO} mice were also impaired in their ability to kill BaF3 cells expressing the Ly49H ligand, m157 (BaF3-m157, Fig. 6B, lower panel).^{42,43} IFN-γ secretion induced via Ly49D triggering was also abrogated in LAK cells derived from double LAT/NTAL^{KO}, as compared to LAK cells derived from control mice (Fig. 6C).
+Unlike the other tumor cell lines tested, the killing of B16-Rae1 β cells was less efficient when LAK cells were isolated from LAT/NTAL^{KO} mice (Figure 6A).
+As the killing of B16-Rae1 β cells by LAK cells is partially DAP12 dependent (Figure 3B), we asked whether LAT and NTAL play a role in the function of other DAP12-dependent NK cell-surface receptors, such as Ly49D and Ly49H.
+Redirected killing mediated by anti-Ly49D mAb was severely impaired with LAK cells derived from double LAT/NTAL mutants (Figure 6B, top).
+Similarly, LAK cells derived from LAT/NTAL^{KO} mice were also impaired in their ability to kill BaF3 cells expressing the Ly49H ligand, m157 (BaF3-m157; Figure 6B, bottom).^{42,43} IFN- γ secretion induced via Ly49D triggering was also abrogated in LAK cells derived from double LAT/NTAL^{KO}, as compared with LAK cells derived from control mice (Figure 6C).
 Importantly, all mutant LAK cells were fully competent in their ability to secrete cytokines when activated by PMA/ionomycin or IL-12 (data not shown).
 These data thus suggest that LAT and/or NTAL are involved in DAP12-dependent NK cell effector functions.